Expo 2012: Subthemes

 The theme, "The Living Ocean and Coast", was divided into three sub-themes: Development and Preservation of the Ocean and Coast, New Resources Technology, and Creative Marine Activities.
 These sub-themes have been further developed into 6 thematic groups, namely, Climate & Environment, Marine Life, Marine Industry & Technology, Marine City and Marine Civilization, and Marine Arts, each of which are demonstrated in their respective sub-theme pavilions.

-Development and Preservation of the Ocean and Coast aimed to inspire a new level of cooperation in the international community so as to combat climate change and create a paradigm where development and preservation find a better balance.
-The last few decades have witnessed environmental degradation caused by use and development of natural resources by humankind.
-Our economies and societies must break away from their current fossil fuel-based economies to minimize damage to both people and the environment.
-The sub theme argued that individuals, businesses, countries and the global community must realize that marine resources are limited and should not be subject to careless use, but that they are the fundamentals for the sound development of our future society, and people and ecosystems must be considered on the same level.
+Development and Preservation of the Ocean and Coast aimed to encourage greater cooperation in the international community in addressing climate change and to explore a paradigm where development and preservation find a better balance.
+The last few decades have witnessed environmental degradation caused by use and development of natural resources.
+Economies and societies must reduce their current fossil fuel-based economies to minimize damage to both people and the environment.
+The sub-theme argued that individuals, businesses, countries and the global community must recognize that marine resources are limited and should not be subject to careless use, but that they are important to the development of future society, and that people and ecosystems should be considered on the same level.

-New Resources Technology illustrated the progress and future prospects of marine technology, a new growth driver for the advancement of humankind.
-Countries are becoming more competitive in marine-related industries and are developing new technologies to address issues related to resources and the changing environment.
-The discreet use of resources, which strikes a balance between development and preservation, is only possible if based on advanced marine science and technology.
-Fostering marine industries will create added value and generate new jobs to transform sluggish industries into low cost, high efficiency structures.
+New Resources Technology illustrated the progress and future prospects of marine technology, its role as a growth driver and potential in socioeconomic development.
+Countries were developing technologies within marine-related industries to address issues related to resources and the changing environment.
+The discreet use of resources, which strikes a balance between development and preservation, was presented as requiring advances in marine science and technology.
+Fostering marine industries was presented as a means of creating added value, generating new jobs, and transforming sluggish industries into low cost, high-efficiency structures.

 Creative Maritime Activities aimed to demonstrate the relationship between the oceans and humankind through culture and art and promote the new ideals of the seatizen and seavilization.
 A mix of play and experience (edutainment) aimed to trigger the imagination and curiosity of attendees towards an unknown world and to inspire children to learn to love and appreciate the oceans.
 A wide collection of marine-related culture and arts, including poetry, novels, films, operas, musicals, plays and music were shown at the Yeosu Expo.